 Neurological Diseases and injuries

 Neurological diseases and injuries to the nervous system can have dramatic effects across the body affecting ones ability to function.
 Simple tasks can become extremely difficult and one’s independence can be lost.
-The nervous system controls the muscles of the body, joint movements, balance and coordination.
+The nervous system controls the muscles of the body, joint movements, balance, and coordination.
 It is important to note that with the right kind of therapy you can improve your level of function, relieve pain, improve your balance, enhance walking and safety.

-Physical therapy plays a vital role in the treating and maintaining of function in individuals with neurological diseases or injuries.
+Physical therapy plays a vital role in treating and maintaining function in individuals with neurological diseases or injuries.
 We treat a variety of different neurological conditions that affect the movement of the body.
 If you are having difficulty with coordination, strength, walking, balance or function, then our physical therapy is right for you.
 Our PT’s are experienced in treating neurological diseases and injuries, providing a comprehensive plan to help you reach your maximum level of function.

 What physical therapy will help you with

 Nerve pain can come from a variety of issues, but PT helps to sooth irritated nerve endings and provide feedback to the nervous system to calm nerves.
-This occurs through a variety of different available treatments such as gentle hands on therapy and massage techniques, joint mobilization techniques, electrical stimulation and specialized nerve exercises.
+This occurs through a variety of different available treatments such as gentle hands-on therapy and massage techniques, joint mobilization techniques, electrical stimulation, and specialized nerve exercises.

 Improving function and safety

 People suffering from neurological disease and injuries typically have a higher tendency for falls or injuring themselves.
 Imagine if you trip and fall.
 Can you react quickly enough to protect yourself?
-In addition, common actions such as getting up from a chair or low surface, kneeling to the floor, getting out of car, can become difficult and even dangerous.
+In addition, common actions such as getting up from a chair or low surface, kneeling to the floor, getting out of the car, can become difficult and even dangerous.

 These are common areas of concern we address and work closely with you to improve.
 Our treatments will help you move better, safer and with greater strength.